littlehifive/R_Workshop/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Data Team Workshops
+# Youth Impact R Workshops

 <!-- badges: start -->
 <!-- badges: end -->

-Welcome to the Data Team workshops page!
+Welcome!
 If you want to learn R or use the tools in our data pipeline, you’ve come to the right place.
 Over time we’ll add more and more tutorials to cover a breadth of topics so that you can explore the R ecosystem and see how it could benefit your